mantik-ai/tutorials/tutorials/mlproject/README.md

 **Notes:**

  - We strongly suggest you use the `docker environment`.
 For alternatives, [see here](https://www.mlflow.org/docs/latest/projects.html#specifying-an-environment).
- - The `parameters` mapping in `MLProject` is not strictly needed.
+ - The `parameters` mapping in `MLproject` is not strictly needed.
 We include it here for the sake of completness, see also the  [runscript section](#runscript).

 ## Containers

-You must provide the singularity / apptainer image in which your project can be executed under the name that is specified in the [backend config](#backend-config).
+You must provide the Singularity/Apptainer image in which your project can be executed under the name that is specified in the [backend config](#backend-config).
 For information on how to find or build the proper image, [see the containers tutorial](../containers/README.md).

 ## Runscript

-In our example, the main runscript is `main.py` as defined in the [MLProject entry point](#mlproject-specification).
+In our example, the main runscript is `main.py` as defined in the [MLproject entry point](#mlproject-specification).
 In the file the training is configured.
 Make sure to use mlflow in it for tracking.

-The example below reads the parameter `alpha` from the commandline in order to access parameters as defined in `MLProject`. `mlflow` is used to log the parameter to the trakcing server.
+The example below reads the parameter `alpha` from the commandline in order to access parameters as defined in `MLproject`. `mlflow` is used to log the parameter to the tracking server.

 ```python
 import argparse